feixiang1209/16s-qiime-autopipeline/README.md

 ii.	dada2_stats folder: Contains a table with the denoising status.
 The diversity analysis and read normalization are based on the lowest read count from the “non-chimeric numeric” column in the table.

-iii.	feature_table folder: Contains the feature table.
+iii.	feature_table folder: Contains the feature table before normalization.

-iv.	taxa-bar-plots.qzv: Contains relative abundance bar plots at various taxonomic levels.
+iv.	taxa-bar-plots.qzv: Contains relative abundance bar plots at various taxonomic levels before normalization.

 v.	trained_classifier.qza: If train_classifier was enabled, this file will be here.
 You can use this file in the future for datasets that were generated with the same primers.

-vi.	rarefy_feature_table: Output after read normalization to the sample with the lowest read count.
+vi.	rarefy_feature_table: Output after read normalization to the sample with the lowest read count after denoising.

 vii.	filtered: Output of the results after removal of mitochondrial and chloroplast sequences.
 Only available if remove_mito_chlo was enabled.